MFA ART CENTER

 Video that accompanied installation that documented the "taking" actions.

 I reinstalled the sculptures next to their suggested "voids" in an attempt to simplify the message of displacement of space and perception of Authenticity, as well as giving "life" to mechanized systems and areas that are considered mundane and automatic.

 Painting on sculpture dealing with the intersection of mechanics and and physicality.
 Process and evolving through connection with Work were are primary investigations.

 More paintings dealing with the intersection of mechanics and physicality.
 Process and evolving through connection with Work were primary concerns.

 The pieces are developed through the use of motor oils and liquids used in the maintenance of motors.
 Canvases were developed by placing under vehicles engines.

 "Performance" that highlights personal relationship with mechanics and work.
-What is considered a "sterile" or cleanising action, this personal behavior is imbeded with associations and intersections with machine and tools.
+What is considered a "sterile" or cleansing action, this personal behavior is imbedded with ceremonial associations and intersections with machine and tools.